-UCRP is a key component of the comprehensive benefits package offered to employees of the University of California (UC) and its affiliate, Hastings College of the Law.
+UCRP is a key component of the comprehensive benefits package offered to employees of the University and its affiliate, Hastings College of the Law.
 UCRP is a governmental defined benefit pension plan intended to be qualified under §401(a) of the Internal Revenue Code (IRC).